testorg-original/.github/profile/README.md

 ## Changing org name to `testorg`

-Next I changed the org name to `testorg-rename`
+Next I changed the org name to `testorg-rename` and ran through the validation and tests run previously.
+Need to ensure a fresh session everythim as the functions for fetching the schema are memoised.

 ### Check Hubs